MicrochipTech/ATSAMR34_LORAWAN_H3/README.md

 ## Package Overview<a name="step4"></a>

 The Microchip LoRaWAN Stack contains:
-* **LoRaWAN Enddevice Demo (with certification mode & ATECC608 support)**: A 32-bit MPLAB Harmony 3 Project, which provides a reference application
+* **LoRaWAN Enddevice Demo (with certification mode & pre-provisioned ATECC608 support)**: A 32-bit MPLAB Harmony 3 Project, which provides a reference application
 * **RN-style Parser**: A 32-bit MPLAB Harmony 3 project
 * The LoRaWAN stack components in source code
 * Drivers, software timer, PDS, PMM and radio drivers for the LoRaWAN stack